tagtag

 The Hach & Rose, LLP Attorneys Working for You

 Because railroad law is so incredibly specialized, it’s crucial that you hire attorneys who have the detailed knowledge and experience needed to win your case.
-Hach & Rose, LLP attorneys have won tens of millions of dollars for union members and their families, including numerous seven figure settlements and jury verdicts.
+Hach & Rose, LLP attorneys have won millions of dollars for union members and their families, including numerous seven-figure settlements and jury verdicts.
 And we have more than three decades of experience representing employees of railroad companies, such as Amtrak, Chessie Seaboard Expanded (CSX), Consolidated Rail Corporation (Conrail), the Long Island Railroad (LIRR), Metro North, and New Jersey Transit.

 single logo